bagder/uncurled/intro/terms.md

 ## Open Source

-The "Open Source" label was created in February 1998 by a team of individuals who would subsequently create the organization **Open Source Inititive** that same month.
+The "Open Source" label was created in February 1998 by a team of individuals who would subsequently create the organization **Open Source Initiative** that same month.

 "Open Source" is a [ten-point definition](https://opensource.org/osd)